🔄

 Now for the fun part—actually putting paint on the panels!
 The right technique is just as important as the prep work, as it’s what separates a standard DIY job from a professional-looking finish.
 Don’t worry, you don’t need to be a pro to get it right.
 The key is to be methodical and patient.
 By breaking the process down into a few simple steps, you can avoid common mistakes like drips, brush marks, and uneven coverage.
 We’ll focus on a system that ensures every inch of your wood wall panels looks flawless, from the deep grooves to the wide, flat surfaces.

-Cut in Edges and Grooves
+Start by Cutting in the Edges and Grooves

 Before you grab a roller, you need to “cut in.”
 This just means using a paintbrush to carefully paint all the areas a roller can’t easily reach.
 Think corners, the edges where the panels meet the ceiling or floor, and especially the grooves between each panel.
 I recommend using a 2-inch angled brush for better control.
 This step creates a clean border and ensures the grooves get full coverage, so you don’t have any old color peeking through.
 Taking your time here makes the next step—rolling—so much faster and neater.

-Roll the Flat Surfaces
+Next, Roll the Large, Flat Surfaces

 Once your edges and grooves are painted, it’s time to cover the large, flat areas with a roller.
 A small 4-inch or 6-inch roller with a low-nap cover usually works best for paneling, as it provides a smooth finish without overloading the grooves with paint.
 As you roll, slightly overlap the edges you just painted with your brush.
 This helps blend the two textures for a seamless, uniform look.
 The goal is to make it impossible to tell where your brushwork ends and the roller work begins.